 It has a firm, white and meaty flesh, with a higher oil content that makes it perfect for marinades, wood smoking or the addition of other flavors.
-That being said the Rockfish is a blank canvas awaiting a pallete of flavors.
+That being said the Rockfish is a blank canvas that you can take in any flavor direction you choose.
 There’s so much you can do with this beautiful fish, you’ll never have to serve it the same way twice.

-I decided on a marinade with an Asian twist for this dish, and of course I went with what I had on hand.
+I decided on a marinade with an Asian twist for this dish, using what I had on hand to make the marinade.
 Tamari sauce and pomegranate molasses made up the base.
 I could have let it marinate a little longer than I did, but I didn’t want to overwhelm the Rockfish.
-What I discovered was it needs the infusion of flavors.
+What I discovered was it really needs the infusion of flavors to give life to this mild white fish.

 - 1/4 cup tamari sauce